-- excess and broken bricks;

-- leftover concrete;
+- excess and broken bricks; - leftover concrete;

 - plasterboard and fibre cement offcuts;

 - carpet, tiling and insulation leftovers and offcuts;

 - leftover metal from concrete reinforcements;

-- metal sheet offcuts;
+- metal sheet offcuts:

 - plastic (pipework offcuts and packaging);

 - soil (leftover bedding material); and

 - timber (formwork and offcuts).

-Table 25-4 quantifies the estimated volumes of waste that would be generated by demolition and construction activities for Stage 1.
+Table 25-4 quantifies the estimated volumes of waste that would be generated by demolition and construction activities for the Stage 1 development.
 As shown, the total volume of waste generated during construction would be of the order of 202,500 tonnes.
 In addition to the identified construction waste, about 24,000 litres of domestic waste water and sewage would be generated each day.
-This would be stored at the airport site for collection by disposal trucks.
+Waste would be stored at the airport site for collection by suitably licensed waste contractors for offsite management.